PistoiaHELM/pistoiahelm.github.com/README.md

 **HELM WebEditor** - a thin client editor

-- requires the code from HELMWebEditor for a local version
-- requires the code from HELMWebEditor and HELM2NotationToolkit if you want a central repository for monomers.
+- requires the code from HELMWebEditor and HELM2Webservice.

 There are other dependencies.
 Please see the information in the repositories themselves for full details.